digitalrebar/digitalrebar/doc/development-guides/model/role.md

 deployment or used in anyway for this hook to be called.
 If a role exists and implements this hook then it will get called when a network is created, destroyed, or changed.

+There is one hook that gets called whenever a noderole is committed:

+* `on_commit`

+It is called just before the data in the noderole is committed, and can be used to keep a noderole being committed by throwing an exception.